desktop/desktop/docs/process/testing.md

 ### Dotcom
   - [ ] If Desktop linked to .com (/settings/applications), the Desktop icon should show on File Revisions tab for all Pull Requests.
     - [ ] Clicking the "computer icon" opens from a Pull Request page opens the branch on Desktop
-  - [ ] If private email is enabled (http://github.com/settings/emails), block pushes to all associated repos on Desktop
+  - [ ] If private email is enabled (http://github.com/settings/emails), user is blocked from pushing to all associated repositories on Desktop?

 ### 1.1+ placeholder
 - Pull request CI status